Indian Fantail Standard of Perfection

 - Positioned too low; crooked, or to one side.

-- Rough, ragged looking crest, loose or looking more like a mane, or too large of a shell shape.
+- Rough, ragged looking crest, lose or looking more like a mane, or too large of a shell shape.

 Faults – Wings & Flights: